 Steps in the Funding Process

 - Seek help!
 As you work on the proposal, you are welcome to visit the Hendrix-Murphy Foundation Office for advice and suggestions.
+Don't feel that you have to have a polished draft in order to consult with us; in fact, we encourage you to run your preliminary ideas by us, so we can suggest adjustments early on, before you get too far down the road.
 Allow plenty of time to draft, revise, and polish your proposal and to consult with your project supervisor.
 Ideally, you should meet with your supervisor at least two weeks before the deadline to discuss your draft proposal.
-Then you’ll have ample time to make changes and give your supervisor a final version to review before he or she signs.
+Then you’ll have ample time to make changes before giving your supervisor a final version to sign.

 - Deadlines for funding applications are the following:

 - October 1 for winter and spring projects;

 - April 1 for late-developing summer projects and fall projects

 If the funding deadline falls on a weekend or holiday, the proposal is due by 4:00 p.m. on the next business day.
 If you must have assurance of funding further in advance than these deadlines allow, due to extenuating circumstances (such as timetables imposed by external

 constituencies), check with Hendrix-Murphy Foundation staff.
 You may be given permission to apply during an earlier cycle than usual.

 Murphy Scholars only: Murphy Scholars who are submitting proposals either for program credit only, or that seek to draw only from their Murphy Scholar Study-Travel Allowance Fund, may turn in proposals any time between August 15 and April 15 (that is, without regard to

 the deadlines given above).
 Proposals will be considered on a rolling basis.
 You will be notified whether your proposal is approved within three weeks of turning it in.